Commentary

 U.S. Citizenship and Immigration Services (USCIS) oversees the administration of legal immigration by adjudicating applications and petitions for benefits such as work authorization, citizenship, and legal permanent residence (green card status).

-Comprehensive processing data for all USCIS forms is only available through June 2025, but a smaller dataset provides updated details through October.
+Comprehensive processing data for all USCIS forms is only available through September 2025, but a smaller dataset provides updated details through January 2026.

-Key takeaways from the October 2025 USCIS processing data:
+Key takeaways from the January 2026 USCIS processing data:

 Real-time USCIS processing data isn’t easily accessible in aggregate, but annual median processing times still offer valuable insight into broader trends.

-Key takeaways from the FY2025 Median Processing Times:
+Key takeaways from the median processing times:

 Department of State